rgabeflores/eBay-Scrape/README.md

-# eBay Item Statistics Scraper
+# eBay Item Scraper

-*Uses the eBay API and Google Sheets API*
+This script uses eBay's API to retrieve data from listings and calculates basic statistics for data visualization.
+The results are saved to a Google spreadsheet through the Google Sheets API.

-#### This script grabs listings from an eBay search to calculate the following:
+The following values are calculated:

 * Mean
 * Median